Malou-A/CHIM-MA/README.md

 - *ComparingFiles.py* is a program that will take one input file with sequences and one input reference file with sequences.
-The two files will then be compared for same ID sequences, and return how many True/False positives and negatives the input file contains compared with the reference file.
+The two files will then be compared for same ID sequences, and return how many True/False positives and negatives the input file contains with the reference file as the positives.

+### Installation

 Packages required for the python scripts:
 ``` python